tytydraco/yessleep/out/In_my_town_of_Brightwood_Pines_murder_was_legal_I_didnt_question_it_until_I_started_getting_toothache.md

 Our elementary school teacher had told my class as little kids, that The Urge was part of growing up, and if we fought it, if we tried to get out of it, our mind and body would face the consequences.
 She didn’t elaborate, though I didn’t really want her to.
 All our teacher had to say was “bleeding from the mouth” and “severe reaction in the brain” and I was already squirming, along with my twelve other classmates.
 The Urge became something I anticipated instead of fearing.
 Because, if I got it—if I had my first kill as young as my mom, then my parents would be proud of me.

-When I first middle school, our neighbors were caught killing and cannibalising their children, turning them into bone broth.
+When I started middle school, our neighbors were caught killing and cannibalising their children, turning them into bone broth.
 I knew both of the kids.
 Clay and Clara.
 I had played with them in their yard and eaten cookies with them.

 Clara told me she wanted to be a nurse when she grew up, and Clay used to tug on my pigtails to get my attention.
 They were like siblings to me.
 No matter what my parents said, or my teacher’s, my gut still twisted at the thought of my neighbors doing something like that.
 Days after the cops had arrived, I saw Mrs Jenson watering her plants.
 But when I looked closer, there was no water.
 She was just holding an empty hose over her prize roses.